-Once the addict has left the rehabilitation facility, their future is in their hands and will no longer be determined by a man in a white coat.
+Once the addict has left the closest drug rehab center, their future is in their hands and will no longer be determined by a man in a white coat.
 This is why it is very important that a freshly released former addict attend drug counseling and talking therapy.
 If they do not attend these, they risk not having the safeguarding and protective measures in place that can deter them from returning to a life of drug addiction.
 Talking therapy can provide them with support and can help them to express the problems that led them to embrace addiction.
 Group counseling sessions are also very effective and can be a huge safety net to catch an addict when they begin stumbling.

 Integration back into society is the third step toward full recovery.
 Integration back into society is where things become difficult, as the addict will be out on their own in the world and may encounter triggers for drug use.
 Integration may be educational study or work.
 The integration stage must be one where the addict is closely monitored and while is given a certain amount of freedom, is still closely watched and checked upon.
 The integration stage is often when many addicts will return to their drug addictions and former lives.